fattyageboy/BerthCare/docs/V9-signature-upload-endpoints.md

         ✓ should allow coordinator to record signature for any visit (4ms) ✓ should generate correct S3 URL (3ms) Validation Errors
-        ✓ should reject missing signatureKey (2ms)
-        ✓ should reject missing signatureType (1ms)
-        ✓ should reject signatureKey with wrong visit ID (1ms) ✓ should reject invalid visitId format (1ms) Authorization Errors
+        ✓ should reject payload without slot keys (2ms) ✓ should reject caregiverSignatureKey with empty value (1ms) ✓ should reject signatureKey with wrong visit ID (1ms) ✓ should reject invalid visitId format (1ms) Authorization Errors